 Artists and jet-setters alike discovered the island in the 50s and 60s, and the mixture of characters and nationalities in its varied community makes for a very interesting culture of arts, drama, fine arts and music.

-The movie Boy on a Dolphin with Sophia Loren was filmed in Hydra in 1957.
+The movie Boy on a Dolphin with Sophia Loren was filmed in Hydra in 1957, and Girl in Black was filmed here in 1960 by Michaelis Kakogiannis.

-From Crete: a simple journey is to take the ferry to Pireaus then another ferry to Hydra, however a more interesting route is to take the ferry from western Crete (Kissamos) to Gythion, then buses through the Peloponnese to Naphlion, Spetses or Ermioni, from where there are ferries.
+From Crete: a simple journey is to take the ferry to Pireaus then another ferry to Hydra Greece, however a more interesting route is to take the ferry from western Crete (Kissamos) to Gythion, then buses through the Peloponnese to Naphlion, Spetses or Ermioni, from where there are multiple daily ferries.

 From Athens: several ferry services depart from Athens port of Pireaus each day.
 These are hydrofoils and are very quick, some take only one and a half hours.